Esophageal Squamous Cell Carcinoma Stage IB

 |Title:||Esophageal Squamous Cell Carcinoma Stage IB|

-Stage IB squamous cell cancer of the esophagus; drawing shows the esophagus and stomach.
-A two-panel inset shows the layers of the esophagus wall: the mucosa layer, thin muscle layer, submucosa layer, thick muscle layer, and connective tissue layers.
-Also shown are lymph nodes.
-The left panel shows cancer cells that are any grade or of an unknown grade in the mucosa and submucosa layers.
-The right panel shows cancer in the mucosa layer, thin muscle layer, submucosa layer, and thick muscle layer.
+Stage IB squamous cell carcinoma of the esophagus; drawing shows the esophagus and stomach.
+A two-panel inset shows the layers of the esophagus wall: the mucosa layer, thin muscle layer, submucosa layer, thick muscle layer, and connective tissue layer.
+The lymph nodes are also shown.
+The left panel shows cancer cells that are any grade or of an unknown grade in the mucosa layer, thin muscle layer, and submucosa layer.
+The right panel shows grade 1 cancer cells in the mucosa layer, thin muscle layer, submucosa layer, and thick muscle layer.

-Stage IB squamous cell cancer of the esophagus.
-Cancer has formed in the mucosa or submucosa layer of the esophagus wall, and the cancer cells are any grade or the grade is not known; OR cancer has formed in the mucosa or submucosa layer and spread into the muscle layer or the connective tissue layer of the esophagus wall, and the cancer cells are grade 1.
+Stage IB squamous cell carcinoma of the esophagus.
+Cancer has spread into the mucosa layer, thin muscle layer, or submucosa layer of the esophagus wall.
+The cancer cells are any grade or the grade is not known; OR cancer has spread into the thick muscle layer of the esophagus wall.
+The cancer cells are grade 1.
 Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2 and 3 cancer cells.

 Anatomy -- Digestive/Gastrointestinal System

 Cells or Tissue -- Abnormal Cells or Tissue

 |Date Created:||July 18, 2019|